Travel is permitted into Jersey in accordance with the

 symptoms, you can use public transport for the short journey (maximum 1 hour) to travel directly from arrival to your home or accommodation, whilst observing physical distancing advice and not making any detours.
 You must then follow the self-isolation rules.

-You can also use your own transport, or travel with an individual collecting you.
-You must observe physical distancing advice and cleaning the vehicle after use.
+You can also use your own transport, or travel with an individual collecting you, provided you clean the vehicle after use.

 Where you can isolate

 You should self-isolate in one place, where you can have food and other necessities delivered and keep away from others.
 You must self-isolate at the address you provided when you booked to travel.

 This can include:

 Isolating in a hotel, guest house or other temporary accommodation